Abhijit-hurix/tekion/README.md

-### Please follow below steps to run the server and client side of the application:
+### Please follow below steps to run the client side of the application:

 ```
 > git clone https://github.com/Abhijit-hurix/tekion.git